 A storage building fashioned into an overlook, just off South Pulteney Road, Route 76, as the road climbs the hillside.
 This cast iron decoration graces the fence around the roof.
 The building is built into the hillside, one edge level with the ground.

 As far back as I can remember, over thirty years, yet unmarked on maps, this building and view has been part of the experience of Keuka Lake.
 During that time, the fence was erected to protect us.
 The place symbolizes the gracious hospitality of the Finger Lakes Region.

-I caught this feature during our last outing to Dr. Frank Winery, just a ways up the road, one day of an unusually cold early December.
+I caught this feature during an outing to Dr. Frank Winery, just a ways up the road, one day of an unusually cold early December.

 Sunday, Pam and I travelled across the peneplanes, past three Finger Lakes, to reach the Dr. Konstantin Frank winery where we subscribe to the “Wine Club,” a quarterly release of three 750 ml wines along with a newsletter with information and recipes.
 For 2018/2019 we elected to “pickup” our selections, looking forward to these drives through the country and villages between Ithaca and the winery perched on the west side of Keuka Lake, just below the “branch.”

 Yesterday, I posted “Glacier!!” and today there is this photograph of glacial topography 10,000+ years after the melt.
 Keuka Lake is shaped like a “Y” chromosome, here we are looking northeast across the “foot” of the “Y” from the west lakeside.
 Above the evergreens, to the left, is the headland separating the “arms” of the “Y”.

 Spread out below our viewpoint are row upon row of grapevines, enjoying the microclimate surrounding the deep lake.